 19. An agreed timetable is included at exhibit 4, which takes into account submission requirements and Joint Committee meeting dates.
+While we will do our best to meet the target dates below, the dates will be subject to change if further issues arise from Covid-19 that impact on the Joint Committee or the audit team

-Exhibit 4 Financial statements timetable
+Exhibit 4 Annual report and accounts timetable

-⊘ Key stage Date Consideration of unaudited annual accounts by the Joint Committee 8 June Latest submission date of unaudited annual accounts to external audit 30 June Latest date for final clearance meeting with section 95 officer 31 July Issue of Annual Audit Report 14 August Issue of Independent Auditor's Report 7 September The independent auditor's report will be signed off by the certifying auditor after the annual accounts are approved by the Joint Committee.
+Key stage Date Consideration of unaudited annual accounts by the Joint Committee 14 June Latest submission date of unaudited annual accounts to external audit 30 June Latest date for final clearance meeting with section 95 officer 16 August Issue of Independent Auditor's Report Issue of Annual Audit Report 13 September